cambiotraining/bacterial-genomics/materials/27-run_bactmap.md

 :::{.callout-important}
 #### Remember to QC your sequencing reads

 Remember, the first step of any analysis of a new sequence dataset is to perform Quality Control.
 For the purposes of time, we've run `bacQC` for you and the results are in `preprocessed/bacqc`.
-Before you run `assembleBAC`, have a look at the read stats and species composition TSV files and make sure that the data looks good before we go ahead and assemble it.
+Before you run `bactmap`, have a look at the read stats and species composition TSV files and make sure that the data looks good before we go ahead and map it.
 :::